Giftbit/currencyapi/docs/quickstart/accounts.md

 new_account = Lightrail::Account.create(new_account_params)
 ```

-The return value will include both the `userSuppliedId` and a server-generated `cardId` which you can persist and use to retrieve the Account Card later.

 ## Step 2: Transacting against Accounts

 ### Funding and Charging

-You can transact against a customer's Account using either their `shopperId`.
+You can transact against a customer's Account using their `shopperId`.

 Required parameters:
 - The customer's `shopperId`